 Can you travel to/from Haryana during the lockdown?

 Yes, anyone easily can travel to Haryana.

 The government has issued new restrictions on interstate travellers.
 While COVID-19 tests are not necessary for interstate travellers, passengers intending to undertake interstate travel must carry their identity proofs and tickets in physical form along with a photocopy of each, the advisory said.

 What is the Haryana e-Pass and who needs it?

-This electronically generated pass is meant for citizens facing emergent medical related situations and for government employees who have been assigned COVID-19 duty.
+This electronically generated pass is meant for citizens facing emergent medical-related situations and for government employees who have been assigned COVID-19 duty.

 To apply for the Saral Haryana e-pass, open the portal.
 Enter your personal details like name, contact information, age, purpose and validity of the e-pass, etc. along with the details of your vehicle, including vehicle RC number, make, colour and type.
-Upload your identity proof and the document supporting your purpose, and then submit the application.
+Upload your identity proof and the documentation supporting your purpose, and then submit the application.